Guild of Stories

 Coat of Arms

-History
+A Brief History

 The Tale of Origin

-The origin story is believed to have taken place in or around the city of LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden and is situated along the important trade route to Belthem.
-The city is geographically located….
-The lake, from which the river HolleHolleHolleThe Holle is a small river or creek that flows from its source, called Perdegat, near the city of Lutheria, to the river Kild.
-Water in Lake Perdegat originates from… begins—also known as PerdegatPerdegatPerdegat is the name of the lake adjacent to the city of Lutheria.
+The origin story is believed to have taken place in or around the city of LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden.
+It lies along an important trade route towards Belthem and other towns on the Regent….
+The small lake from which the river HolleHolleHolleThe Holle is a small river that flows from Perdegat, a source near the city of Lutheria, to the river Kild.
+The fresh water originates from an underground source which… begins, also known as PerdegatPerdegatPerdegat is the name of the lake adjacent to the city of Lutheria.
 It features a natural spring and serves as the source of the Holle River.
-Fresh water is…—is thought to be the “puddle” that was excavated, leading to the formation of the river HolleHolleHolleThe Holle is a small river or creek that flows from its source, called Perdegat, near the city of Lutheria, to the river Kild.
-Water in Lake Perdegat originates from….
-In the middle of the lake, there is a natural source where water seeps to the surface, occasionally visible as a small bubble or whirlpool.
-Historical records from around 777 document that Charlemagne’s legions cut down a sacred tree and eradicated an entire clan in an effort to Christianize the region.
+Fresh water is…, is thought to be the “puddle” that was excavated, leading to the formation of the river HolleHolleHolleThe Holle is a small river that flows from Perdegat, a source near the city of Lutheria, to the river Kild.
+The fresh water originates from an underground source which….
+Tales from around 777 document that Charlemagne’s legions cut down a sacred tree and eradicated the Wituwari in an effort to Christianise the region.
 At the site of the current St. Mary’s Chapel, a cross was planted in remembrance of the gods they venerated, one of whom was a woman.
-A church was initially built in the name of that deity but was later renamed St. Mary to align with Christian beliefs.
-Additionally, it is said that the magnificent church of Wingchere AbbeyWingchere AbbeyWingchere AbbeyWingchere Abbey is a monastery and a neighbourhood located on top of Scheddelsted Hill in the city of Lutheria.
-The Abbey was built around a sacred site where St. Mary's… in LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden and is situated along the important trade route to Belthem.
-The city is geographically located… was built using wealth found in the area, which is linked to a secret.
-However, nothing has ever been proven or refuted.
+A church was initially built in the name of that deity, but was later renamed St. Mary to align with Christian beliefs.

 The Coat of Arms

 The Tale of Origin is believed to be represented in the current Coat of Arms, although the design was created much later than the tale itself.
 The crest features a tree with roots embedded in a blue shield, symbolising the tree surrounded by water.
 Flanking the shield are two green beetles, thought to represent the family that discovered the treasure by digging in the soil.
-The shield is supported by a black wolf and a white horse, said to symbolise the two families safeguarding the secret.
-Above the shield is a crown, indicating a certain status associated with the shield and possibly the secret.
-Many claim that this secret is why Kilden has maintained its status, despite not being officially recognised by other powers and kingdoms.
+The shield is supported by a black wolfWolfWolf and a white horse, said to symbolise the two families safeguarding the secret.
+Above the shield is a crown, indicating a certain status associated with the shield and possibly their secret.
 Below the shield is a banner with the Latin phrase “Ad Animam Ire Volo,” which translates to “To the Soul I Want to Go.”
-The meaning of this phrase remains unknown, but some believe it may hint at or even reveal the secret.
+The meaning of this phrase remains unknown, but some believe it may hint at the Wituwari tribe or even reveal the secret.

 The Flag

-The flag of the Region of Kilden features three horizontal stripes: blue, white, and yellow.
+The flag of the Region of KildenKildenThe Region of Kilden is a rural area, stretching across parts of the Kingdom of the Netherlands, the Kingdom of Prussia, and the (former) Kingdom of Hanover (annexed in 1866).… features three horizontal stripes: blue, white, and yellow.
 The blue stripe symbolises the sky and its clouds, while the yellow represents the fields and plains.
 The meaning of the white stripe remains uncertain.
-In the right corner of the flag, there are three white flowers, symbolizing fertility and growth.
+In the right corner of the flag, there are three white flowers, symbolising fertility and growth.
 The flag was designed much later than the coat of arms, during the time when the Kingdoms of the Netherlands, Prussia, and Hanover were in power.
 It is suggested that the blue was inspired by the Dutch flag, the white by the Prussian flag, and the yellow by the Hanoverian flag, although this claim has been disputed.

 Demography is the scientific study of human populations and other species that inhabit our planet.
 The word “Demography” is derived from two Greek words, “Demos” meaning “people” and “Graphia” meaning “description”.
 The field of demography involves analyzing various characteristics of populations, such as age, gender, ethnicity, education, income, and many more.
 It provides insights into the dynamics of population growth, migration patterns, and family structures.
 Below you can find all the individuals who live or have lived on this world